spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 Additionally, GitLab team members can nominate open source projects or organizations to become partners.
 To do so, they can simply open an issue in the [Open Source Partners Program project](https://gitlab.com/gitlab-com/marketing/community-relations/open-source-program/open-source-partners-program) and use the `open-source-partner-nomination` issue template.

-<i class="fas fa-hand-point-right" aria-hidden="true" style="color: rgb(138, 109, 59);"></i> The GitLab Open Source Partners Program project contains sensitive data and personally identifying information about program members.
+The GitLab Open Source Partners Program project contains sensitive data and personally identifying information about program members.
 It is therefore accessible only to GitLab team members.
 {: .alert .alert-warning}

 ## Program management resources